 Does CVS Sell Money Orders?

-Simply walk up to an available checkout register and let the cashier know that you want to purchase a money order.
-Once you pay the cashier — in cash — you’ll be able to walk away with your money order in hand.
+Once you pay the cashier — in cash — you’ll have your money order in hand.

 Does CVS Cash Money Orders?